 Home | Bus routes | Operational details | Service changes | Operators & Garages | Photo gallery

-Like the 186, the 101 was until recently operated with the prototype 1993-94 low floor single deckers, in this case the SLW class Scania version, which from reports seems to have been a lot more durable than the Dennis LLWs.
-The 101 was the last of the five routes in the trials, and indeed the last SLWs were delivered after privatisation of East London to Stagecoach.
-On the other hand, the final withdrawal of the last few vehicles from route 101 during March is of special historical importance, marking as it does the departure from London service of the last remaining vehicles purchased by London Transport, apart from the Heritage Routemasters.
+The 101 was one of the five routes selected to take part in the trials of the prototype low floor single deckers, which entered service from 1993-94, in this case the SLW class Scania version, which from reports seems to have been a lot more durable than the Dennis LLWs.
+The 101 was the last of the five routes to start, and indeed the last SLWs were delivered after privatisation of East London to Stagecoach.
+On the other hand, the final withdrawal of the last few vehicles from route 101 during March 2005 was of special historical importance, marking as it did the departure from London service of the last remaining vehicles purchased by London Transport, apart from the Heritage Routemasters.

-In this case the double deck conversion was an integral part of a route scheme that also saw the route substantially reduced in frequency from 8 to 5 buses per hour.
+The double deck conversion was an integral part of a route scheme that also saw the route substantially reduced in frequency from 8 to 5 buses per hour.
 The freehold section between Manor Park and Wanstead was not heavily loaded, and capacity between Manor Park and East Beckton was maintained by extending route 474.
-The overall scheme was designed to match supply better to demand in light of the opening of the London City Airport extension of the Docklands Light Railway, and like the north end the south end of the 101 was lightly used, so the route was diverted to the new Gallions Reach Shopping Park leaving the North Woolwich section to route 474.
+The overall scheme was designed to match supply better to demand in light of the opening of the London City Airport extension of the Docklands Light Railway, and, like the north end, the south end of the 101 was lightly used, so the route was diverted to Gallions Reach, leaving the North Woolwich section to the 474.

 This was the first major routeing change since the route was introduced nearly a century ago in March 1914 (and for a year before that it had run under the number 54).
 The basic route has been North Woolwich to Wanstead ever since, although for many years there was a Summer Sunday extension to Lambourne End, for Hainault Forest.